Organic, Sugar-Free, and Delicious!

 1 cup water

-a cinnamon stick, if desired.
-You can also add ground cinnamon
+A cinnamon stick, if desired (or add ground cinnamon)

 1/2 tsp fresh organic lemon juice